 - Reading can take place anywhere, anytime!
 Integrate reading into daily routines and make reading a daily habit.
-This is an activity which you and your child can look forward to.
-Some ideas include:
+This is an activity that you and your child can look forward to.
+Some ideas …

 - Start and end the day with books.

 - Read during snack or after snack.

 - Read during transition times.